lee-group-cmu/tsi/docs/cs2.md

 title: Supplement on Case Study II
 ---

-# Supplement on Case Study II
+# Supplement on case study II

-## Experimental Set-up
+## Experimental set-up

 In this case study, we identify stars along the $$(\ell, b)=(70^\circ, 30^\circ)$$ (in Galactic coordinates) line of sight because it amply includes both disk and halo components.
 To obtain **Model H**, we decrease the default mean and increase the default variance of the age distribution in the galactic halo component from `brutus`.
 To obtain **Model D**, we increase the mean of the conditional metallicity-given-age distribution according to Table 1.
 These hyperparameters affect the `brutus` model which is encoded as a collection of PDFs which can be evaluated directly.
 See Sec 2.4 in [[1](#ref1)] for further details on the `brutus` prior.